Abbey-Wilkinson/plant-project/README.md

 For this project, a dashboard is provided using Streamlit.
 The dashboard here is run as a service within an ECS cluster.
 The dashboard would read from the RDS so that it can obtain real-time data and it would also read from the S3 obtain historical data as well.

 ## ERD
-A ERD which clearly describes the tables in the schema and the data stored in each table:
+An ERD which clearly describes the tables in the schema and the data stored in each table:

 ![ERD](images/ERD.png)